® vs. 310 Shake †

 310 Shakes Contain Vitamin/Mineral Blend, Superfoods & Probiotics

-Starting with 310 Shakes, they go the extra mile in this realm – containing a proprietary vitamin/mineral blend, a superfood greens blend and gut-healthy probiotics.
+Starting with 310 Shakes, we go the extra mile in this realm – a proprietary superfood blend hat supports your immune system and nurtures a healthy gut.

-The vitamin/mineral blend contains 20 essential nutrients including vitamins A, C and D, and minerals calcium, magnesium and zinc.
-The superfood greens blend helps you take your nutrient intake to the next level with high-powered, antioxidant-filled superfoods like organic spirulina, broccoli and kale.
+The superfood greens blend helps you take your nutrient intake to the next level with high-powered, antioxidant-filled superfoods like organic spinach, beet root, turmeric and mushroom.

-Unfortunately, they stop there, since there are no additional superfoods, digestive enzymes or probiotics in their shakes.
+Unfortunately, they stop there, since there are no additional superfoods in their shakes.
 Although this doesn’t disqualify them as a healthy lifestyle shake, each meal replacement would definitely be healthier with additional superfood ingredients added.

 Price of 310 Shakes vs. Medifast Shakes

 One of the best parts about meal replacement shakes is that they’re extremely economical when you consider that they’re replacing actual meals.
 When evaluating the price of shakes, consider the cost that you would usually spend on a meal, and you’ll see that you come out on top.

 310 Shakes are $2.43 Per Serving…